-- 3) Prepare reports of the IACUC evaluations according to PHS Policy IV.B.3. and submit the reports to the Institutional Official.
-The IACUC procedures for developing reports and submitting them to the Institutional Official are as follows: - After the completion of the institution's program review and facilities inspection, a full report is prepared by Research & Training Coordinators and UCAR office. - Reports are submitted to the IACUC by Environmental Health & Safety, University Health Services, Pharmacy and U of R Public Safety departments. - The report includes a determination of whether the program meets standards or has deficiencies, defined as either minor or significant, as well as suggestions for corrective action to be taken. - The report contains a list of IACUC approved departures from the PHS Policy, Guide, and the reasons for the departures.
+- 3) Prepare reports of the IACUC evaluations according to PHS Policy IV.B.3., and submit the reports to the Institutional Official.
+The IACUC procedures for developing reports and submitting them to the Institutional Official are as follows: - After the completion of the institution's program review and facilities inspection, a full report is prepared by Research & Training Coordinator and UCAR office. - Reports are submitted to IACUC by University of Rochester Risk Management and Environmental Safety (URMES), University Health Services and U of R Security departments. - The report includes a determination of whether the program meets standards or has deficiencies, defined as either minor or significant, as well as suggestions for corrective action to be taken. - The report contains a list of IACUC approved departures from the PHS Policy, Guide, and the reasons for the departures.
 If there are not departures the report will state none. - The report includes an excel spreadsheet that lists items found during the inspection of the facility and satellites.
-The deficiencies are categorizes as minor or significant, identifies the party responsible for correction and assigned a reasonable timeline for correction. - The report may contain recommendations for improvements in any aspect of the Institution's animal care and use program, facilities and/or personnel training.

-- Reports are reviewed by and may be revised by the Committee prior to and during the special convened meeting.
-The final report will be signed by a majority of the IACUC members and will include any minority opinions. - The final report contains a description that the Institution adheres to the Guide and the PHS Policy. - The final report includes the Institution's AAALAC accreditation status. - The final report, along with a cover letter identifying the dates of the inspections, the date the Committee reviewed all reports, along with assurances that the inspections were performed in accordance with PHS policy, Animal Welfare Regulations and the Guide and any recommendations by the IACUC, is submitted to the Institutional Official. - A copy of the report will be maintained by the UCAR office for a period of three years. - 4) Review concerns involving the care and use of animals at the Institution.
+The deficiencies are categorizes as minor or significant, identifies the party responsible for correction and assigned a reasonable timeline for correction. - The report may contain recommendations for improvements in any aspect of the Institution's animal care and use program, facilities and/or personnel training. - Reports are reviewed by and may be revised by the Committee prior to and during the special convened meeting.
+The final report will be signed by a majority of the IACUC members and will include any minority opinions. - The final report, along with a cover letter identifying the dates of the inspections, the date the Committee reviewed all reports, along with assurances that the inspections were performed in accordance with PHS policy and the Guide and any recommendations by the IACUC, is submitted to the Institutional Official. - A copy of the report will be maintained by the UCAR office for a period of three years. - 4) Review concerns involving the care and use of animals at the Institution.
 The IACUC procedures for reviewing concerns are as follows:

-The IACUC publishes widely to all animal users, via website and, periodic mailings through ListserveTM email lists to specific user groups, and signs in the facility and laboratories, the methods of registering concerns about the care and use of animals at the University of Rochester.
+The IACUC publishes widely to all animal users, via website and newsletter notices, periodic emails, and signs in the facility and laboratories, the methods of registering concerns about the care and use of animals at the University of Rochester.
 The IACUC investigates, reviews and evaluates all concerns brought to the attention of the Committee by faculty, staff, students, or outside persons involving the care and use of animals at the University and reports its findings and recommendations, if any, to the IO, Mark Taubman, MD.
 The Committee's findings and recommendations are communicated in writing to the person or group originating the concern if known.